-Turmeric is a bright orange root native to south India.
+The Turmeric herb has also been recommended for animals with gastrointestinal disorders such as inflammatory bowel disease.
 If your Pitta dosha is out of balance or you have a heart condition, you should avoid it.
-If you are in balance, you can add turmeric in whole or powder form to your dishes such as khichari.
+If you are in balance, you can take organic turmeric capsules or add in turmeric power to your dishes such as khichari.
 You can even sprinkle turmeric on your scrambled eggs or into white or brown rice to give it an attractive golden-yellow color.
 You can also make turmeric milk, which is an age-old recipe that mothers use when their children are sick with a cold, fever or cough.
 There are only two ingredients in this immune booster: a quarter teaspoon of turmeric powder and hot milk.

 Ginger is in the same botanical family as turmeric and is a favorite spice in Indian dishes.
 It is undeniably among the healthiest (and most popular) spices on the planet and has a long history of use in Ayurveda.
 This pungent plant is used as a digestive aid (especially helpful for Vata types) that also reduces nausea (good for pregnant moms), addresses menstrual cramps, and helps ease the flu and common cold.
 It’s also an antimicrobial and an immune system booster.
 Many Indian cooks make a ginger-garlic paste that is added to simmering onions as the base for myriad recipes.
 Generally, the ratio between garlic and ginger is 2:1 so that the former doesn’t overwhelm the latter.